Approved: December 7, 2005

 The Recruitment Rationale shall address the reasons for using the internal recruitment process, describe the composition of the screening committee, and describe the interview and selection process.
 This Rationale shall be routed for approval through the appropriate Vice President, the Civil Rights Director, or the President before an internal selection process may be acted upon.

+Screening Committees play an integral role in identifying, recruiting and evaluating candidates.
 The Chairperson of a screening committee shall not be the one who directly reports to the position being filled nor should it be the Department Head/Director or Hiring Manager.
 The Civil Rights Director or designee can serve on all administrative screening committees and may be a voting member of the committee.

 After approval of PAR Form A and the Form B/Recruitment Plan, the Hiring Manager shall announce the vacancy and carry out the Recruitment Plan.